qianfeng2/30-Day-Challenge/work-at-home-challenge/Day 8.md

 11：00-12：00  dataset size results analysis.

+###
+2:00-3:00 correct the bkp error
+3:10-4:00 resubmit the size 250(jump once and twice) 4:30-5:30 get the distribution of emprical data (do the simulation again.)
+5:40-6:00 submit survey 2 data.
+## night
+method

 Task1: I finished the S1 1000 target sequences extraction, tomorrow I should try to get split and estimate the rho from a series of numbers.